 The attendance record of each Director at the Audit Committee meetings of the Company is set out in the table below:

-Name of Directors Attendance/ Number of meetings
+Name of Directors Number of meeting

-Mr. WONG Chi Keung (chairman) 2/2

-Mr. JIANG Qian 2/2
+Mr. WONG Chi Keung (chairman) Mr. JIANG Qian 2/2 2/2

 Mr. YUAN Jun 2/2

 Remuneration Committee